 - Manual cost-per-click (CPC)

 As mentioned earlier, there are settings that give Google more control over your ads.
 To bypass that, you should select the Manual CPC option which will give you the most control.
 It also doesn’t allow Google to spend over your budget.
+If you want to learn more about our services and our success stories, check out YoYoFuMedia’s page.

 Advertising extensions allow you more space to include information.
 This allows your ads to be bigger and more relevant to the keywords you are targeting.
 By making them more relevant, it can improve the performance of your ads since Google rewards relevance.
-It is also helpful to you because adding more information to your ads keep away irrelevant traffic and allow for people who are more likely to become patients to see them.
+It is also helpful to you because adding more information to your ads keeps away irrelevant traffic and allows for people who are more likely to become patients to see them.

 You can choose one or multiple of the 6 types of ad extensions:

-- Sitelink extensions: Clickable links to specific pages of your website that provide relevant information to searchers.
+- Sitelink extensions: Clickable links to specific pages of your dental website that provide relevant information to searchers.

 - Callout extensions: Highlights features of services/products you offer.